 wget https://dl.armbian.com/nanopim1plus/Debian_stretch_next.7z -O image.7z apt-get install -y p7zip p7zip -d image.7z dd if=Armbian_5.65_Nanopim1plus_Debian_stretch_next_4.14.78.img of=/dev/mmcblk1 shutdown -h now

 Remove the Micro SD Card and boot the NanoPI.
 This starts Armbian from the internal flash storage.
-Open a SSH connection and change the root password.
+Open an SSH connection and change the root password.

-Now we continue with the normal installation.
-First we update the installed packages and then install the X Window System, Openbox, a window manager, and Chromium.
+Now we continue with the standard installation.
+First, we update the installed packages and then install the X Window System, Openbox, a window manager, and Chromium.

 apt update apt dist-upgrade apt install xorg xserver-xorg-legacy openbox chromium